nessieisreal/nessie-ios-sdk-swift/README.md

 # Nessie-iOS-Wrapper

+### Note: This SDK is Swift 2.3 and not compatible with Swift 3.0 yet.
+We're currently working on a 3.0 version but please write your project in Swift 2.3 in the mean time!

 ##Synopsis
 Capital One Nessie API SDK written in Swift, using SwiftyJSON for JSON parsing.
 This SDK can be easily embedded in an iOS project.